“To move, to breathe, to fly, to float,

-When looking to embark on an unforgettable adventure, nobody wants to settle for a cookie-cutter package tourism.
+When looking to embark on an unforgettable adventure, nobody wants to settle for cookie-cutter package tourism.

-Thus, when you travel around the globe to get all the way to the Land Down Under, you don’t want to be limited by the typical package trip model.
+Thus, when you travel around the globe to get all the way to the Land Down Under and you might get tempted to opt for some gorgeous beachside hotels in Australia, you don’t want to be limited by the typical package trip model.

 Nevertheless, as jotting down the itinerary of your own can be quite a challenge, we’re here to give you a couple of ideas on how you can meet the Australian continent without becoming just a drop in the ocean of hypnotized tourists.